pgailinas/videoqa-representation-comparison/docs/03_Train_Video_Autoencoder.md

 * Representative reconstruction examples
 * Experiment summary report

-These artifacts are consumed by Notebook 04 to generate standardized `autoencoder_video` representations for downstream representation-based VideoQA experiments.
+These artifacts include standardized segment/frame-level and video-level autoencoder representations for the selected training, validation, and test videos.
+Notebook 04 loads and validates these generated representation files before they are used in downstream representation-based VideoQA experiments.